kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 36: The GPS Analogy (You can drive to a destination with GPS, but driving from memory the next day feels impossible.
 That doesn't mean you can't drive.)
 - Day 37: Machine-to-Machine piping (Never copy-paste passwords manually.
 Use `cat /etc/bandit_pass/level | command` to eliminate human error)
 - Day 37: Adapt your attack path (If localhost blocks you, pivot to your laptop.
 If terminal is confusing, use Notepad.
 The goal is the same.)
+- Day 38: The Night Shift Protocol (Reclaiming a "wasted" day by executing a massive, focused grind late at night instead of giving up)
+- Day 38: The 40-Question Gauntlet (Testing raw recall under extreme sleep deprivation to force the brain to lock data into long-term memory)

 ---